Javelin – McKenzie Lake Uranium Projects

 Recently, high-grade uranium mineralization has been sampled near Javelin just outside the Athabasca Basin sandstone, on surface by Valor Resources Limited and in an exploratory drillhole carried out by 92 Energy Ltd.’s on its Gemini Project.
-Baseload Energy Corp. has also reported a radioactive interval on its Hook Project, which is located adjacent to Javelin.
+Baseload Energy Corp. has also reported radioactive intervals in drill holes on its Hook Project, which is located adjacent to Javelin.

-ALX has contracted a first-pass, high-resolution airborne radiometric survey at Javelin, which includes a coincident airborne electromagnetic survey.
+ALX has contracted a first-pass, high-resolution airborne radiometric survey at Javelin and McKenzie Lake, which includes a coincident airborne electromagnetic survey.
 The airborne radiometric survey method employed by ALX is the same system used to detect buried uranium-bearing boulders at Patterson Lake in 2011, which contributed to the discovery of the Triple R uranium deposit in November 2012.

 ALX staked several other new claims in the Javelin-McKenzie Lake area in September 2021, which will be announced once mineral tenure is formally granted by the Government of Saskatchewan.

-ALX has agreed to pay a vendor group (the “Vendors”) $7,500 cash and 250,000 common shares of ALX for a 100% interest in four of the McKenzie Lake claims (the “Purchased Claims”) totaling 2,458.6 hectares.
-ALX staked a fifth claim totaling 4,457.6 hectares, which brings the total Project area to 6,916 hectares (17,089 acres).
-The Vendor will retain a 2.0% net smelter returns royalty, 1.0% of which can be purchased by ALX at any time for $1.0 million.
-The acquisition of the Purchased Claims is subject to acceptance by the TSX Venture Exchange.
+ALX paid a vendor group (the “Vendors”) $7,500 cash and 250,000 common shares of ALX for a 100% interest in four of the McKenzie Lake claims (the “Purchased Claims”) totaling 2,458.6 hectares.
+The Vendors will retain a 2.0% net smelter returns royalty, 1.0% of which can be purchased by ALX at any time for $1.0 million.